Clothing is the most practical art - Japanese clothing brand COHÉRENCE

 For Kentaro Nakagomi, art is not a label used to demonstrate taste or indicate identity and status, but a way to rewrite the rules of the world and express forward-looking ideas, viewpoints and concepts through various artistic media.
 It is a unique model that transcends race, culture and language.

-Like Martin.
-Martin Margiela rewrote the rules of the fashion industry by deconstructing and changing the positions of clothing elements; Duchamp used "ready-made objects" to replace concepts and oppose traditional aesthetics; Le Corbusier laid the foundation for modern architecture; and Foujita changed the established impression of skin color in the painting circle.
+Martin Margiela changed the rules of the fashion industry by deconstructing and changing the positions of clothing elements; Duchamp used "ready-made objects" to replace concepts and oppose traditional aesthetics; Le Corbusier laid the foundation for modern architecture; and Foujita changed the established impression of skin color in the painting circle.

 These designers and artists come from different countries and speak different languages, but they make it easy for people all over the world to understand the ideas they want to express and the frameworks they want to break through.
 For Kentaro Nakagomi, this is the most ideal lifestyle and also his expectation for his own brand: to connect people from different countries and even different times through clothing design.

-Therefore, the brand name is called COHÉRENCE, which means coherence and connection.
+Therefore, the brand name is COHÉRENCE, which means continuity and connection.

 In order to pay tribute to those pioneers who dared to innovate, the coats launched in the early days of COHÉRENCE were all inspired by the actual photos and artistic concepts of these celebrities.
 The names of the products also use the names of the artists and designers, such as the most famous coat style:

-• Foufou : comes from the nickname of Tsuguharu Foujita.
-This is a name the French drew from his last name, Fujita, which also means "rebel" in French.
+Foufou : A nickname from Tsuguharu Foujita.
+This is a name the French took from his last name "Fujita", which also means "rebel" in French.

-• MUTT : Derived from the graffiti "R. MUTT" on Duchamp's masterpiece "Fountain".
-Duchamp himself once revealed that the word "Mutt" was adapted from the name of the store where urinals could be purchased, "Mott".
+MUTT : Derived from the graffiti "R. MUTT" on Duchamp's masterpiece "Fountain".
+Duchamp himself once revealed that the word "Mutt" was adapted from the name of the store where urinals can be purchased, "Mott".

 However, COHÉRENCE's clothing is not just a pure copy of the looks of these artists.
 From the yarn to the fabric and pattern, Kentaro Nakagomi used his past experience in assisting European brands in production and had in-depth discussions with the production team.